neo4j/graphql/packages/graphql/docs/reference.md

 #### bind

 `bind` is a map used to enforce a value on a node vs property on the incoming JTW.
-If the value is not bound then error is thrown.
-Bind is called just after a operation on a node, inside a transaction.
-Bind only is called when you `update`, `connect` or `disconnect` nodes.
+If the value is not bound then an error is thrown.
+Bind is called just after an operation on a node, inside a transaction.
+Bind only is called when you `update`, `connect`, or `disconnect` nodes.

 ```graphql
 type User